 This is a survey course that will develop and reinforce Social Studies knowledge and skills through World History, Economics, World Geography and Governments.
-This course is required for students entering starting High School in the 2017-2018 school year.

 ADVANCED WORLD HISTORY

 This is a survey course that will develop and reinforce Social Studies knowledge and skills through World History, Economics, World Geography and Governments.